 For continuing study at the doctoral level, experience and knowledge gained in this program provide a firm foundation.
 Optional research opportunities prepare students for advanced graduate study in psychology.
 The Center for Children and Families offers unique research and service experiences.
-Two certificate programs provide specialized training in addictions counseling psychology and child and family counseling psychology.
-These can be completed within the 3-year program of study.
-All National Counselor Exam course areas are offered, and FSU offers this exam.
+The program offers two areas of emphasis to provide specialized training in addictions counseling psychology and child and family counseling psychology.
+These areas of emphasis can be